gundarsv/company-2020/README.md

 # Company 2020
-Company 2020 is a application made to organize companies and company owners.
+Company 2020 is an application made to organize companies and company owners.

 Requirements:
 * [Docker](https://www.docker.com/get-started)
 * [Microsoft SQL Server*]()

-To run the application
+To run the application:
 1. Clone the repository
 2. Create a *.env* file in **./company-2020**  for all necessary environment variables**.
 3. Run ```CREATE_DATABASE.sql``` from your MS SQL Server.